 Check out the article: Who will my ESL students be when I teach English overseas?

-5. “English Pimp” – I heard this term at a workshop BTTA had last fall.
+I heard about this term at a workshop BTTA had last fall.
 I didn’t know what it meant at first, but realized that I already had one!
 Basically, through another teacher, I was introduced to a women from Barcelona who sort of runs her own private agency connecting teachers and students.
 Our first and all encounters are at a coffee shop in the center of the city, in which she treats me to coffee and discusses potential students and schedules.

 I have several students through her and they actually pay her and then she pays me once a month for all my classes.
 Typically, each student pays me at the end of each class, but for these students with my “pimp”, I get a lump sum from her at the end of each month, which can be great.
 It’s an interesting dynamic, for sure.